Thursday, June 1, 2017

 "Your secret is safe with me!"
 I assured him.

 Alas, however, when his nurse came to fetch him, she seemed to have a sixth sense for this kind of action.
 "Leroy, no!
 You know you can't do that.
 Put it back on the tray!"
 To this day (and I suppose forever) I don't and won't know if Leroy was trying to get out of eating the Magicup, or if he simply wished to have it for a bedtime snack (my guess is the former).
 If you happen to know Leroy, Dear Reader, will you ask him for me?

 *Later, when obtaining a photo, the great big banner proclaiming "DYSPHAGIA DINING" had disappeared.
 But it was there to greet me with its nine-inch letters, stretching the whole way across the far wall, when I first came to this facility.
 (I found it so amusing**)

-**As I picutred a brand new restaurant opening up in a busy metropolitan area.
+**As I pictured a brand new restaurant opening up in a busy metropolitan area.
 "Have you read the latest yelp reviews on that new eating place downtown?!
-It's got a weird name--'Dysphagia Dining'!"
+It's got a weird name--Dysphagia Dining!"